dcsndevs/care-plus/README.md

 ### First-Time Visitor Goals:
 As a first-time visitor, the goals are:

-- Understand the Purpose:
+- Understand the Purpose of the Careplus App

-    Gain an understanding of the app's purpose and functionality.
+- Gain an understanding of the app's purpose and functionality

-- Navigate the Interface:

-    Easily navigate through the menu options.
+- Navigate the Interface: Easily navigate through the menu options

-## Returning Visitor Goals:
-As a returning visitor, the goals are:

-- Efficient Data Management:
+- Efficient Data Management

-    Manage existing student records efficiently.
+- Manage existing student records efficiently
-    Create and track progress for new students.
+- Create and track progress for new students

-- Explore Features:

-    Explore the various features, including viewing instructions, creating students, and viewing existing students.
+- Explore the various features, including viewing instructions, creating students, and viewing existing students.
+- Be able to make informed decision based on data collected over a period of time for a student

 ## Logic Flowchart
 # ![Flowchart](documentation/flow-chart-advance.png)